 You can download it here Transponder Report 184.108.40.206a as a ZIP file, within the zip is the setup file “TransponderReport_setup-11-0-0-11a.exe” which you will need to run.

 Minimum requirements to run the application:

 - Windows 7 or above Windows 10 (prefered) 64bit)

 - Microsoft .Net 4 full client (normally already installed, but if not it’s a free download from the Microsoft site

 - Microsoft C++ runtime again free and downloadable from Microsoft’s website

 - SDR – An RTL based USB TV tuner dongle (around £20 from eBay)

 Note: An SDR with both an RTL demodulator and tuner (e.g. RTL2832U and R820T or R820T/2, which has a frequency range of 24 – 1766 MHz) is needed, some SDRs are increasingly using Fitipower FC0012 which has a frequency range of 22 – 948.6 MHz, so can’t tune to 1090MHz!
 This will give an error saying “Failed to set centre frequency”.
 I have not tried the Fitipower FC0013 which should cover the ADS-B frequency (1090MHz) as it stated range is 22 – 1100 MHz.

-In the settings tab selecting the second SDR (even if it has the same name) allows the software to work.
-Currently, I'm unable to recreate this issue so there is no fix available.
+In the settings tab selecting the second SDR (the dropdown menu may reveal two identical listings. but it is imperative you select the second, lower one) allows the software to work.
+Currently, I’m unable to recreate this issue so there is no fix available.